VladRafli/VladRafli/README.md

 # Hello World! 😁👋

-* 👦 I'm Rafli Athala Jaskandi (he/him) aka VladRafli (on Github).
+* 👦 I'm Rafli Athala Jaskandi aka VladRafli (on Github).
 * 🖥 Computer Science Graduate at Bina Nusantara University.
 * 🔐 Specialization on Cyber Security.
 * 🏢 IT Business Supporting Application Staff at PT.
 Indomobil Finance Indonesia.
 * 👨‍🏫 Available for consulting your IT problems.
-* 🎯 Targeting to become a Full Stack Developer.
+* 🎯 Targeting to had financial freedom.
-* 🔨 Mastering and Builds with Javascript and Typescript.
+* 🔨 Builds and tinker with any tech stack.
 * 🤩 Open to great projects.

 ## Tech Stack